polcolomer/RandNetGen/readme.md

     $ ./compile.sh

-  The executable created is called **rng**
+  The executable created is called **RandNetGen**

-## Execute the executable rng
+## Execute

-The executable is called **rng**.
+The executable is called **RandNetGen**.
 To introduce an argument you must introduce first its option key (preceded by a dash), one white space and then the argument value.
 Arguments can appear in any order.
 If an argument does not appear the program gets the default value:

 Examples
 ______________
  To randomize a network fixing its degree sequence and clustering spectrum

- 	$ ./rng -net netFILEname -ck original
+ 	$ ./RandNetGen -net netFILEname -ck original

  To get a network with the same joint degree distribution *P(k,k')* and a certain clustering coefficient (0.23).

- 	$ ./rng -net netFILEname -pkk 1 -cbar 0.23
+ 	$ ./RandNetGen -net netFILEname -pkk 1 -cbar 0.23

  To get a network with the same degree sequence, with an average neighbour degree given from a file and the original number of triangles

- 	$ ./rng -net netFILEname -knn knnFILEname -tri original
+ 	$ ./RandNetGen -net netFILEname -knn knnFILEname -tri original